CrossGeeks/PushNotificationPlugin/docs/AndroidCustomization.md

 #####  Notification Show When

-* **show_when** key is set to false will not show the notification timestamp, otherwise will show it
+* **show_when** key if set to false will not show the notification timestamp, otherwise will show it

  Payload sample without timestamp